UW-HARVEST/Hayroll/README-pioneer.md

 Hayroll utilizes the tree-sitter parsing library with a specialized `tree-sitter-c_preproc` grammar to parse this AST.
 While the `#include` directive can introduce multiple ASTs within a single compilation unit, this document simplifies the explanation by assuming they are all inlined into one AST.

+For convenience, our grammar parses consecutive non-preprocessor directive sections (pure C code) into an AST node, namely a `c_tokens` node.
+It is a plain list of C tokens, not containing any internal structures and does not have to be parsable as a C program.

 ### Symbol Table

 Similar to the symbol table used during C compilation to record identifiers and their types, the preprocessor maintains a symbol table mapping macro names to their definitions (token sequences).
 Unlike structured compiler values, macro bodies are merely strings of tokens without intrinsic semantic structure, and their semantics depend on context during expansion.
 The expansion of macros depends on this symbol table, effectively substituting macro names with their bodies if defined, or leaving the macro name intact if undefined.